Because it is disposable it doesn’t mean it goes away …

 -is made of chemicals

 -leeches chemical which contaminates our waters (rivers/oceans/tap water)

 -microbeads are covered with pollutants

 Plankton eats plastic then fish eat plankton.
 The toxins are stored in the fish fatty tissues amd plastic is find in fish guts.
 Plastic has created a global pollution problem not only on land but on marine life.
-Birds feed on plastic that smells like krill when coated in algae, they also feed their chick who die of starvation.
+Birds feed on plastic that smells like krill when coated in algae, they also feed their chick who then die of starvation.
 Plastic entangles sea creatures in water and land.

 There is endless tide of floating garbage in our seas.

-In the depth or our seas, it also gets tangled and creates little island of junk as this poisonous waste gets tangled with other objects)
+In the depth or our seas, it also gets gathers and creates little island of junk as this poisonous waste gets tangled with other objects.

-Rivers in the environment acts as a conveyor belt for the plastic which ends in ocean gyres and in the deepest tranches in seas around the planet.
+Rivers in the environment acts as a conveyor belt for plastic waste which ends in ocean gyres and in the deepest tranches in seas around the planet.

 Al the information above has been gleaned from various books, documentaries and articles on Plastic listed in the research and interest section on this website